 Weather conditions may cause the off-campus sites to be closed at various times during the year.
-As a rule, EACC off-campus classes follow the same schedule as the respective local school systems.
-Should a situation arise during the normal work day, the decision to cancel classes at each off-campus site will be made at the earliest possible time.
-The decision will be communicated to area radio, television stations, and social media.
+Should a situation arise during the normal work day, the decision to cancel classes at each on- or off-campus site will be made at the earliest possible time.
+The decision will be communicated via the ALERT system and to area radio, television stations, and social media.